Jules LeBlanc

 Julianna Grace LeBlanc (/ləˈblɒŋk/; born December 5, 2004), known professionally as both Annie LeBlanc and Jules LeBlanc, is an American YouTuber, actress, singer, and former gymnast.
 In December 2018, Business Insider called her one of the "most famous teens in the world."
 She appeared on the YouTube channel Bratayley from the age of six and has since gained an extensive online following of her own.

 LeBlanc was on the YouTube Red series We Are Savvy before going on to work with the Brat network, starring as Rhyme McAdams in Chicken Girls and its spinoff films and the titular character of A Girl Named Jo.
-On television, she played Lex in the Nickelodeon buddy comedy series Side Hustle.
+On television, she starred as Lex in the Nickelodeon series Side Hustle.
+She is currently active on her own YouTube channel posting vlogs.

 Early life

-Julianna Grace LeBlanc was born on December 5, 2004, in Augusta, Georgia, to Katelyn "Katie" and Billy LeBlanc, she grew up in Severna Park, Maryland.
+Julianna Grace LeBlanc was born on December 5, 2004, in Augusta, Georgia, to Katelyn and Billy LeBlanc, she grew up in Severna Park, Maryland.

-She has two siblings: a younger sister Hayley, who is also an actress, and an older brother Caleb, who died in 2015 from a heart condition called hypertrophic cardiomyopathy, at the age of 13.
+She has two siblings: a younger sister Hayley, who is also an actress, and an older brother Caleb, who died in 2015 from hypertrophic cardiomyopathy, at the age of 13.
 LeBlanc started taking gymnastics classes when she was two years old, and her family started posting videos of her online when she was three.
 She trained as a gymnast until August 2017.
-The LeBlancs previously lived in Severna Park, Maryland, but moved to Los Angeles, California to better pursue an acting and music career.
+The LeBlancs previously lived in Severna Park, Maryland, but moved to Los Angeles, California for Jules and Hayley to better pursue acting and music careers.